childright/childright/README.md

 When a user sends a message, the backend sends a request to Pusher to send the message to the other user.
 The other user receives a notification and can then fetch the message from the backend.

+To test the chat, you have to create 2 user accounts in 2 different browsers.
+Then you can go to "/chat/:userID" to start a conversation

 ### Rate Limiting

 We use Upstash to handle rate limiting.
 Upstash is a Redis-as-a-Service provider.
 We use it to store the number of requests a user has made in a period of time.
 If the user exceeds the limit, we redirect them to a "/api/blocked" endpoint, which returns a 429 status code.